gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 1. Restart the Redis services for the changes to take effect.

-**Slave Redis instance**
+**Configuring Slave Redis instance**

-1. Follow same instructions from master with the extra change in `redis.conf`:
+1. Follow same instructions from master, with the extra change in `redis.conf`:

    ```conf
    # IP and port of the master Redis server